drfone logo

 2. Back up Samsung to Google Account

-Google Account offers a similar backup solution that stores data such as contacts, photos, videos, and app data in Google Drive.
-To back up your data using Google Account, navigate to Settings > Accounts and backup > Backup and restore > Google Account.
+Your Google Account provides a seamless backup solution for Android devices, storing contacts, Chrome data, app data, call history, and Google Photos in Google Drive.
+To back up your data using Google Account, navigate to Settings > Accounts and backup > Backup and restore > Google Account and ensure "Back up to Google Drive" is turned on.
+After the reset, simply sign in with your Google account during setup to restore your data automatically.

 3. Back up Samsung Using Smart Switch PC